RationAI/xopat/INTEGRATION.md

 ### (Data) Image Server Requirements
 The _data group_ is fetched as one request per visualization.
 That means an array of tiles is fetched from multiple files at once.
+This might be problem for your image server that does not support image array queries.
+Our IIPServer modification supports Extended Deep Zoom protocol described below.
+This protocol can fallback to async DeepZoom mode by fetching images one-by-one.

 #### Extended DZI - the request
 We modified DZI protocol to support this feature - the client